Twitter Takes on Microsoft Over Alleged Misuse of Twitter Data

-Earlier this week, in an interview with CNBC, Twitter chief Elon Musk discussed his propensity to tweet controversial or even, at times, untrue things, noting that:
+Earlier this week, during an interview with CNBC, Twitter chief Elon Musk discussed his propensity to tweet controversial or even, at times, untrue things, noting that:

 “I’ll say what I want, and if the consequence of that is losing money, so be it.”

-This has been a common refrain for Musk, that despite paying $44 billion for the app, he’s not actually concerned about the financial aspect, and that he won’t allow this element to impact his decision-making at the app.
+This has been a common refrain for Musk.
+Despite paying $44 billion for Twitter, he’s not actually concerned about the financial aspect, and he won’t allow this element to impact his decision-making at the app.

 Which, in some ways, is an admirable stance, underlining his stated commitment to free speech, and allowing people to say what they like in the app.
 But on the other hand, Musk has equity partners and investors who may be less impressed with this approach.

-This has been highlighted again today, with Twitter sending a letter to Microsoft which accuses Microsoft of misusing Twitter data to train its artificial intelligence technologies.
+This was highlighted again today when Twitter sent a letter to Microsoft, accusing the company of misusing Twitter's data to train its artificial intelligence technologies.

 As per The New York Times: